 You must have noticed that when you buy something from a company, they keep sending you emails, SMS and notifications telling you about their next sale or a discount or new products in their store.
 What they’re trying to do is bring you back to their service so you buy from them again.

-Here’s a fun experiment for you… If you use Uber or Ola, stop using their service for a while (maybe use the other one) and you’ll see that you’ll start getting more offers from them.
+Here’s a fun experiment for you… If you use Uber or Ola, stop using their service for a while (maybe use the other one) and you’ll notice that you’ll start getting more offers from them.

 Ola, Uber and many other companies have systems that track how frequently you use their service and if your usage frequency decreases, they’ll start reaching out to you with more offers to retain you.
 In competitive industries like these, retaining your customers can make all the difference between winning and losing.